János Mátyus

-János Mátyus (born 20 December 1974) is a Hungarian professional association football coach and a former full-back.
+János Mátyus (born 20 December 1974) is a Hungarian professional football manager, executive, and former player.
+He currently serves as the sporting director of Challenger Pro League club Olympic Charleroi.

 Managerial career

+On 23 August 2022, Mátyus was appointed manager of Nemzeti Bajnokság II club Budafok.
+On 3 May 2023, he led the second-division team to the 2023 Magyar Kupa final against Zalaegerszeg, where they were defeated 2–0 after extra time.

-On 3 September 2023, he was appointed as the coach of Kisvárda FC.
+On 3 September, he was appointed as the coach of Nemzeti Bajnokság I club Kisvárda.

+On 10 January 2026, it was announced that Mátyus would be the new sporting director of Challenger Pro League club Olympic Charleroi.

 International career

 He made his debut for the Hungary national team in 1998, and made 34 appearances and scored three goals between then and 2002.